Top Picnic Spots in Hertfordshire

 Next stop is to Tring’s Memorial Garden, set in the grounds of Tring Park which is home to one of the country’s leading performing art schools.
 The garden is only a few steps away from Tring high street where you can stock up on all your picnic essentials, and offers an escape from the hustle and bustle.
 Follow the winding path to a tranquil lake brimming with life and seek shade under the surrounding trees.

 Have a teddy bear’s picnic at the award-winning nature reserve, Rickmansworth Aquadrome, abundant in wooded walks, lakes and lush green open spaces to lay out your picnic blankets.
 While you unpack the Tupperware the kids can let off some steam in the huge adventure play area next to Batchworth Lake.
-After lunch you can join a guided walk or get a little more active and canoe on Bury Lake.
-Or if you like to take things a little easy simply grab a coffee at the timber-framed Café in the Park.
+After lunch you can take things a little easy simply grab a coffee at the timber-framed Café in the Park.

 Head to one of Watford’s most popular attractions, Cassiobury Park where there’s plenty of fun in the sun to be had.
-Cool off at the splash park, let the kids run wild on the playground and zip wire, jump around on the trampolines and lose yourself in the stone maze.
+Cool off at the splash park, let the kids run wild on the playground and lose yourself in the stone maze.
 After a day filled with fun and adventure with the kids you can settle down anywhere in the 190 acres of green space and open up the picnic basket.